artwork by Gemini 3 Pro

 Automating the Invention

 The AI-Native Era Figure 5.
-Wave 3: the AI reads your game’s ontology and generates balanced cards with mechanics, costs, and synergies.
+Wave 3: the system reads your game’s ontology and generates balanced cards with mechanics, costs, and synergies.
 The tool becomes a design partner.

 Wave 3 breaks the pattern entirely.
 Tools emerging in 2025 and 2026 are no longer automating the layout or the export.
 They are automating the invention.